BryanWilhite/Blog/presentation/entry/2016/2016-05-18-the-songhay-system-ubuntu-vms-in-review.md

 ---json
 {
-  "author": "Bryan Wilhite",
-  "content": "The fact that Windows 10 will add a “real” Ubuntu-based bash shell very soon does suggest that I’ll not need Ubuntu VM’s for software development.
-There are three non-development areas where I think VMs will be in play for quite some time:The Ubuntu VM a...", "inceptDate": "2016-05-18T22:52:24.561753-07:00", "isPublished": true,
-  "itemCategory": null,
+  "documentId": 0,
+  "title": "The Songhay System Ubuntu VMs in review…", "documentShortName": "2016-05-18-the-songhay-system-ubuntu-vms-in-review", "fileName": "index.html",
+  "path": "./entry/2016-05-18-the-songhay-system-ubuntu-vms-in-review",
+  "date": "2016-05-19T05:52:24.561Z",
-  "modificationDate": "0001-01-01T00:00:00",
+  "modificationDate": "2016-05-19T05:52:24.561Z",
-  "slug": "the-songhay-system-ubuntu-vms-in-review",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
   "sortOrdinal": 0,
-  "tag": null,
-  "title": "The Songhay System Ubuntu VMs in review…" }
+  "clientId": "2016-05-18-the-songhay-system-ubuntu-vms-in-review",
+  "tag": "{\r\n  \"extract\": \"The fact that Windows 10 will add a “real” Ubuntu-based bash shell very soon does suggest that I’ll not need Ubuntu VM’s for software development.
+There are three non-development areas where I think VMs will be in play for quite some time:The Ubuntu VM a...\"\r\n}"
+}
 ---

+# The Songhay System Ubuntu VMs in review…

 The fact that Windows 10 will add a “real” Ubuntu-based bash shell very soon does suggest that I’ll not need Ubuntu VM’s for software development.
 There are three non-development areas where I think VMs will be in play for quite some time: